 Empower Agents Beyond Answering Phone Calls

 Like I said earlier, call center agents possess a wealth of skills, experience, and knowledge that is waiting to be used.
 Empowering them to use their experience and knowledge to come up with better strategies and ideas can improve both processes and employee retention.
-Empowering agents off their phones to help improve processes can show a hugely positive impact on agent turnover.
+Empowering agents off their phones, along with virtual call center solutions, to help improve processes can show a hugely positive impact on agent turnover.
 By giving agents opportunities on critical issues create a strong culture of agent engagement and morale.